ThomasForselius/bokning_react/README.md

 This project makes use of the Javascript framework React, v17.
 React is a framework that makes use of reusable components, custom syntax to more easily write quick code and rerendering components without refreshing the page, giving the user a 'seamless' experience when browsing.

+From a users point of view, React makes websites seem quick and sometimes without the need to refresh, which gives a quick and immersive feel of the page.
+Responsive design is also easily done with react, so the development of mobile friendly sites is easy.
+React is also great for mobile development

 ## Page switch

 The most prominent way to see this 'seamless'/refreshless transition between pages is when using the menu and klicking the different links; the pages are loaded instantly without refreshing the page or menu.